Targeted Adaptive Design: Introduction

+There are some common threads in this previous research that do not perfectly suit the problem at hand.
+We would like a method that acknowledges and incorporates the existence of independent tolerance ranges for each of the output parameters, and that can gracefully compare those tolerances to the changing uncertainties ascribed by the inexpensive surrogate model to those individual parameters.
+In this way, convergence can be defined in terms of ``uncertainty within tolerance''.
+In addition, we have set for ourselves the goal of obtaining a fully Bayesian method that improves on previous methodology by incorporating such uncertainty information into the scalar optimization objective, so that model-target deviations along different output parameters are properly weighted by their attending uncertainties.
+In other words, the concern of this work is \textit{multi-target black-box optimization with solution uncertainties within target tolerances.}

+The work of \cite{Peremezhney_et_al_2014} does in fact treat the outputs separately through a Pareto-front approach.
+The proposed method is frequentist, however, and in addition makes no use of tolerance information.
+In addition, the method must make use of a discretized input space, so as to exploit a genetic algorithm optimization strategy, which limits its application to low-dimensional input.

+Parameter inference methods have some qualitative differences that distinguish them from the manufacturing problem described above: the role of the target is played by the data itself, rather than by some desired design, whereas the ``ground truth'' information furnished by data in the manufacturing problem is instead supplied by an expensive simulation.
+The Bayesian methods described in \cite{ranjan2016inverse,zhang2019sequential} operate by optimization of an Expected Improvement (EI) \cite{jones1998efficient} function that monitors improvement of an unweighted $L_2$-norm scalarization of the deviation of simulation output from the target, and hence treat deviations along better-constrained directions in feature space on an equal footing with those along poorly-constrained directions.
+There is also no use of parameter tolerances, which is not unusual in inference for model parameter calibration.

+In the Bayesian work of \cite{Vernon_etal_2010}, parameter tolerances are considered, but only as devices to exclude large regions of ``implausible'' parameter space, rather than as part of a convergence criterion, which instead relies on a comparison between emulator (surrogate model) uncertainty and other types of uncertainty.
+Per-parameter total uncertainties are used as weights in ``implausibility measures'', and the input space is iteratively reduced until arriving at an irreducible ``plausible'' region.
+The approach is well-suited to the study of galaxy formation, where models are characterized by large uncertainties representing poorly-controlled or unknown physics, so that coarse history matching is more informative than detailed parameter calibration.
+It does not provide good guidance for the manufacturing control problem, however, since the expensive simulation is then replaced by the data acquisition process, and there are of course no modeling issues that arise in this case.

+The multi-output GP modeling discussed in \cite{higdon2008computer} uses a static experimental design and static data, which permits a drastic data reduction step through a Principal Component Analysis (PCA) of simulator output.
+The multi-output modeling is thereby simplified, since independent Gaussian process models may be used for a small number of most active PCA components.
+This clever approach is not available within the iterative framework for manufacturing design that we consider here, since there is no static design to furnish PCA components, so that one cannot use this data-driven technique for construction of the experimental response surrogate.

-This problem statement does not appear to have been addressed to date.
+Thus, the abstract problem raised by manufacturing design as we have stated it does not appear to have been addressed to date.
 It is nonetheless recognizably related to a broad statistical literature under the connected headings of Bayesian optimization, adaptive experimental design, and design of computer experiments.

 Bayesian optimization (BO) is reviewed in \cite{7352306}.
 The subject addresses the general problem of finding a global optimum of an unknown acquisition function that may be noisily sampled by sequentially updating a surrogate model of the function, prescribing prior beliefs and using sampled data to revise the model iteratively through posterior updating.
 At each iteration, the updated model results in an updated acquisition function that is used to choose the next data sample.